taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis.md

 ---
 {% include toc title="The First V.I.R.S.: A graphic novel thesis" %}

+**“In 2067, the Global Water Crisis wiped out much of humanity, forcing survivors of the environmental disaster to either flee underground or escape into orbit.
+Nearly 50 years later, teenager Asoka Morei lives a life of sheltered privilege in a Green Haven, far from the dark, over-crowded rock chambers of the Underground Cities.
+Asoka is one of the few humans left on the planet who has the means to go above ground, for they are a child of the Biononymous, a cult of bio-synthetic textile engineers and farmers dedicated to a life free from surveillance by the World Government.
+But when Asoka’s Green Haven is attacked, they must journey with their mechapet into the Red Zone, to find a mysterious people who might be re-growing the decimated Amazon Rainforest.”**

 ## What do you mean, a graphic novel thesis?

 As part of my PhD thesis in neuroscience, I am collaborating with 18 artists to create a [hard science fiction](https://en.wikipedia.org/wiki/Hard_science_fiction) graphic novel, which tells the story of Asoka Morei, a teenager living 100 years in the future.
 After their home, a Green Haven, is destroyed, they embark on a journey to try to prevent a similar fate from befalling a mysterious group of people re-growing the decimated Amazon forest.